SebastianSanchez01/panther-transit/README.md

+# Panther Transit
-An application designed to help Georgia State’s students commute in a smarter and safer way.
+An application designed to help Georgia State’s students commute in a smarter and safer way The mobile app provides real-time updates from multiple sources, including, MARTA transportation system, GSU’s transportation and parking system, traffic monitoring services, and weather update systems.
+Developed using React Native with Expo Go and backed by Supabase.

 ## Developers Contact Information
 Victoria Robles			vrobles3@student.gsu.edu